FooSoft/mangle/README.md

 5. Once you are satisfied with the your images and options select `Book | Export` and select the `pictures` directory you just created.
-6. After the export is complete your new Manga books will show up along with all your other books (if they don't for some reason, press `Alt+Z` while on the home menu).
+6. After the export is complete your new Manga books will show up along with all your other books (if they don't for some reason, press <kbd>Alt+Z</kbd> while on the home menu).

-## The Usual Disclaimer ##

-You probably know how this goes by now...
-Mess around with your Kindle at your own risk.
-Honestly, nothing bad is going to happen; however if something *does* then it's your problem.

 ## Running From Source ##

-Because Mangle is written in Python, a scripting language, it's trivial to get it up and running on the operating system of your choice.
+As Mangle is written in [Python](/tags/python/), a scripting language, it's trivial to get it up and running on the operating system of your choice.
 First you should make sure that you have the required dependencies installed:

 *   [PyQT4](http://www.riverbankcomputing.com/software/pyqt/download)
 *   [Python 2.7](http://www.python.org/download/releases/2.7/)
 *   [Python Imaging Library (PIL)](http://www.pythonware.com/products/pil/)
 *   [ReportLab](https://pypi.python.org/pypi/reportlab)
-*   [py2exe](http://www.py2exe.org/) (optional, for Windows distribution only)

 Now you can fetch the [latest version of the code](https://github.com/FooSoft/mangle/) and run the `mangle.pyw` script to execute Mangle.